A Complete Guide to Sacha Baron Cohen’s Many Controversies

 Appeared in: The Dictator (2012)

-The first Cohen character not to emerge from Da Ali G Show, Admiral General Aladeen was the protagonist in the 2012 comedy The Dictator.
+The first Baron Cohen character not to emerge from Da Ali G Show, Admiral General Aladeen was the protagonist in the 2012 comedy The Dictator.
 In the film, Aladeen is a widely loathed tyrant in the Republic of Wadiya who travels to New York City in the hopes of convincing the United Nations that he’s not, well, the next Kim Jong-un.
-Cohen did most of the publicity rounds in character, swinging by everywhere from The Daily Show to Larry King.
-“Dictators are ludicrous characters, and in my career and in my life, I’ve always enjoyed sort of inhabiting these ludicrous, larger-than-life characters that somehow exist in the real world,” Cohen explained in a rare earnest interview with Fresh Air host Terry Gross.
+Baron Cohen did most of the publicity rounds in character, swinging by everywhere from The Daily Show to Larry King.
+“Dictators are ludicrous characters, and in my career and in my life, I’ve always enjoyed sort of inhabiting these ludicrous, larger-than-life characters that somehow exist in the real world,” Baron Cohen explained in a rare earnest interview with Fresh Air host Terry Gross.
 “And just looking around, you know, over the last ten years in particular, I kind of became obsessed [with] Colonel Gaddafi, amongst others, but Gaddafi in particular because he was so over the top.
 His dress style was so flamboyant, so ridiculous.”

-Most prominently, Cohen attended the 2012 Academy Awards as Aladeen, spilling the “ashes” of Kim Jong-il on Ryan Seacrest during a red-carpet interview.
+Most prominently, Baron Cohen attended the 2012 Academy Awards as Aladeen, spilling the “ashes” of Kim Jong-il on Ryan Seacrest during a red-carpet interview.
 (It was actually flour.)
 He and his female bodyguards were escorted off the carpet immediately.